garystafford/custom-fluentd/README.md

-# Building a Custom Fluentd image
+# Custom Fluentd Docker Image

+Custom build of `fluent/fluentd` for article and demo on Docker logging to ELK on AWS.

 Used to build a custom Fluentd image with additional Fluentd plugins, including the Elasticsearch plugin.
 Follows instructions provided with the `fluent/fluentd` image on [Docker Hub](https://hub.docker.com/r/fluent/fluentd/).

 ## Build New Image